-Celebrated for decades due to its glorious nature within the garden, the charming Rosa is a floral beauty that projects its radiance through flourishing flowerheads and strong stems.
+A horticultural and historic symbol of romance and love, the charming Rosa is a floral beauty that projects its radiance through flourishing flowerheads and strong stems.

 The young rose:

 When handling a young rose in its first year, you must make sure to take extra care as the rose will still be settling into the area and burying its roots in order to ensure its stability for eventual maturation.
 Therefore, these young roses should be delicately pruned.
-The first thing you need to check is the rose is still upright and firmly planted in the ground if not firm up the soil by treading down the soil to compact.
-Right, you’re ready to prune, firstly take away any spent blooming stems by approximately 7.62-12.7 centimetres.
-If you notice any other solid stems that seem to stand out from the rest of the plant’s growing form these should also be reduced.
+The first thing you need to check is the rose is still upright and firmly planted in the ground.
+If not, firm up the soil first by treading down the soil to make it more compact.
+Now you’re ready to prune!

 Next, you need to take away the infamous 3 D’s of dead/dying, diseased or damaged stems.
 This is prime horticultural work for many plants to keep health and promote new growth.
 Once these are removed you can then move onto the final stage; removing any old leaves from the season.
 Leaving foliage on your rose can allow for disease to fester and can potentially threaten the future health of your roses.